-This report is based on data supplied by institutions to IPEDS during the 2013-14 data collection year.
+This report is based on data supplied by institutions to IPEDS during the 2015-16 data collection year.
 Response rates exceeded 99% for most surveys.
-Detailed response tables are included in IPEDS First Look reports, which can be found at http://nces.ed.gov/pubsearch/getpubcats.asp?sid=010.
+Detailed response tables are included in IPEDS First Look reports at http://nces.ed.gov/pubsearch/getpubcats.asp?sid=010.